$\varphi_0$-Josephson junction in twisted bilayer graphene induced by a valley-polarized state: Discussion

+It is important to note that our model exhibits some similarities between the $\varphi_0$-JJ model induced by Rashba spin-orbit coupling and exchange field \cite{Buzdin2008,Bergeret_2015} by regarding the valley as a pseudospin.
+Specifically, the trigonal warping term and valley polarization can play the role of spin-orbit coupling and spin polarization, respectively.
+The detailed mapping is illustrated in the Appendix F. This mapping provides a good insight about the appearance of the $\varphi_0$ Josephson junction in the MATBG platform, although in which the spin-orbit coupling is negligible.
+We expect $\varphi_0$ Josephson is only an example, while other profound physics that typically arises from the interplay of spin-orbit coupling and ferromagnetism can also be explored in the MATBG according to our framework.

-{\emph { Discussion.}}--- In the main text, we focus on the Josephson junction in the ballistic limit.
+In the main text, we focus on the Josephson junction in the ballistic limit.
 On the other hand, intervalley backscatterings can couple the two valleys and effectively weaken the valley polarization and reduce $\varphi_0$, similar to the spin-relaxation effects in $\varphi_0$-JJ with spin-orbit coupling \cite{Bergeret_2015, Bergeret_2015_PRB, Luyao_2019}.
 However, as long as the valley polarization is finite, we still expect a $\varphi_0$-JJ.
+Furthermore, our work can be easily extended to study the unconventional Josephson effects mediated by valley-polarized states in other moir\'e materials/superconductor heterostructures.